 As an older beach bum with congestive heart failure, I now know that my time on this planet will one day end in Da Nang.
 So many turnpikes have led up to this moment in my life, where the end of the road looms so much closer than the beginning.
 At this stage, the promise of life seems more like the weeds in my late mother's pea-graveled front lawn than the flowers in her backyard garden.

-Like my twin brother, the old gringo, who was down in Baja but now lives only a few hundred miles across the border in Cambodia, I too love the blissful happiness the ocean brings out in people, especially the pure joy seen in children, who's jubilant squeals and cachinnations reverberate along the seashore like the paradisial siren songs of a maritime glee club.
+Like my twin brother, the old gringo, who was down in Baja but now lives only a few hundred miles across the border in Cambodia, I too love the blissful happiness the ocean brings out in people, especially the pure joy seen in children, whose jubilant squeals and cachinnations reverberate along the seashore like the paradisial siren songs of a maritime glee club.

 Many of the children, their wide, bright smiles beaming from wet, dripping faces, stare approvingly at this old foreigner (người nước ngoài) with admiration in their eyes.
 Other stares, mostly from adults, reflect a more benign indifference.
 But rarely do I ever get stink eye from the locals.